Hofer-Julian/modflow-debug-gui/README.md

 ## PyQtGraph

-This GUI uses the [pyqtgraph](http://www.pyqtgraph.org/) for its plotting capabilities.
+This GUI uses the [pyqtgraph](http://www.pyqtgraph.org/) package for its plotting capabilities.
 In order to display 3D graphics, install `pyopengl` via conda.
 However, take care **not** to install `pyopengl-accelerate` as it seems to make problems.